 It might not be the healthiest of times, but life is meant to be enjoyed!
 Plus with a few smart adjustments, you can make your recipes a lot healthier.

-In this article I will share my tips for baking with coconut products and explain how to replace traditionally used products such as refined sugar, dairy and white flower with healthier options.
+In this article I share my tips for baking with coconut products and explain how to replace traditionally used products such as refined sugar, dairy and white flower with healthier options.

 Coconut oil – baking with coconut products

 Many traditional recipes for cookies, pies, cakes and other baked goods include butter.